chrs-hoc/chrs-hoc.github.io/README.md

   width="70%"
   height="70%">

-3. Return to the ADS-B folder on the desktop and start  Virtual Radar.exe It will bring up the virtual Radar UI
+3. Return to the ADS-B folder on the desktop and start  Virtual Radar.exe which will bring up the Virtual Radar UI

  <img
   src="https://raw.githubusercontent.com/chrs-hoc/chrs-hoc.github.io/main/pic/ADSB-2.PNG"